Christine McGuinness opens up on her own autism diagnosis

-Christine McGuinness has revealed she's been diagnosed with autism as she recalls heartbreaking childhood struggles.
+Christine McGuinness has revealed she’s been diagnosed with autism and recalled the heartbreaking childhood struggles that made her realise she was different.

-Christine McGuinness has opened up on her autism diagnosis – following in the footsteps of her three children – and recalls her heartbreaking childhood.

 Christine, 33, who is mum to twins Penelope and Leo, eight, and daughter Felicity, five, with husband Paddy McGuinness, has tirelessly campaigned for autism awareness following her children’s diagnosis.

-Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech, and nonverbal communication.
+Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterised by challenges with social skills, repetitive behaviours, speech, and nonverbal communication.

 An AQ questionnaire tests for symptoms of autism.
 While lots of people might carry a few traits, actually be classed as autistic you’re required to score a high number.
 The scale goes from zero to 50 and the average neurotypical person would score up to 15.